Sina-Ghaderi/di-tasks/README.md

 ## For Newer Debian Versions

-In newer Debian releases (such as Debian 13  Trixie), tasksel is installed during the "Select and install software" step of the installer itself.
+In newer Debian releases (Debian 13  Trixie), tasksel is installed during the "Select and install software" step of the installer itself.
 This means the package `tasksel` is not available before this step, so you cannot edit the tasksel description files prior to that.

 In older Debian versions, the installer installed the `tasksel` package before the "Select and install software" step,